 Children and adults with frequent stuffy nose, runny nose, or post-nasal drip may have chronic nasal symptoms or rhinitis.
 These symptoms are often caused by irritation or inflammation of the mucus membrane in the nose.
 Other symptoms include sneezing, nasal itching, headache, and fatigue.

-Chronic nasal symptoms (rhinitis) care at Children's
+Chronic nasal symptoms (rhinitis) care at Children's Hospital

 Many children and adults have problems with runny noses due to frequent colds or allergies.
 Our team begins by testing you or your child to determine if his or her nasal symptoms are chronic.
 Chronic nasal symptoms can be inherited or caused by environmental exposures.
 Our approach to treatment may include nasal irrigation, nose spray, and/or antibiotics, and avoidance to specific triggers.